emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 Adding meaningful comments for prices-collected will go a long way to help the Market Pulse team understand the pricing of phones in your region.
 Some suggestions for topics are:

-* Positioning of FFOS phones in the store
+* Positioning of Firefox OS phones in the store
 * Whether or not a phone price is 'sale'
-* Outside or internal advertising for FFOS
+* Outside or internal advertising for Firefox OS
-* Comments from store clerks about people who have purchased FFOS
+* Comments from store clerks about people who have purchased Firefox OS
-* Feedback from store clerks about why people do, or do not select FFOS
+* Feedback from store clerks about why people do, or do not select Firefox OS

-### Spreadsheet
-TODO: is this still an option?
+**NOTE: If you find you are without connectivity, or have issues with collecting data on your phone, it's a good idea to bring a notebook and pencil as backup.
+This way you can enter data at a later time.